 Things to consider before you combine your super

 Check your insurance cover

-These are five compelling benefits for consolidating your Super but before you choose to leave a fund, you must check to see what insurances you have through the fund.
-This may include life, total and permanent disability (TPD), and/or income protection insurance.
+Before you choose to leave your other super fund, you should check to see what insurances you have through that fund.
+This may include Life, Total and Permanent Disability (TPD), and/or Income Protection insurance.

-If you have any questions or require assistance, please call our Member Care Team on 1300 360 907 or email us at email@example.com
+If you have any questions or require assistance, please contact our Member Care Team here.

 Disclaimer: The content of this article includes advice that is general in nature and does not consider your personal situation.
 Christian Super encourages all people considering their options in retirement planning to seek out qualified professionals who can provide specific personal advice.